 What sent Apple’s stock price up 6 percent in one day this time?
 Even

-over the iPod, and the belief that everything it touches turns to gold, including the Macintosh.
+more analyst excitement over the iPod, and the belief that everything it touches turns to gold, including the Macintosh.
 Merrill Lynch had a $61 per share (in U.S. dollars) price target on Apple stock, but as the shares are already more than 10 percent beyond that price, the firm raised its price target to $78 per share, as well as boosting its quarterly and yearly earnings estimates for Apple.
 The new target “represents a 2.2 multiple applied to enterprise value over sales and is a 20 percent premium to hardware makers like Dell and Lexmark.”

 That’s right—Merrill Lynch now thinks Apple stock is worth 20 percent more than Dell stock given the same sales.
 Why?
 Because Apple’s installed base is so small.
 Market share changes that would seem trivial to Dell could make a big difference to Apple.
 Not that Merrill Lynch expects such changes: “We have not changed our Mac estimate,” the report said, “so if iPod success spills over to Mac sales there could be additional upside to our estimates.”

 All this money is coming from the iPod.
 Merrill Lynch raised its estimate of December quarter iPod sales to 4,000,000 units, up from the previous projection of 3,500,000 units, and “noted the device is meeting with faster consumer acceptance than Sony’s Walkman in the 1980s.”
 Banc of America is even more bullish, setting a $73 price target for Apple’s shares, up from a long-outdated $47 per share, on a belief that Apple will sell 4.1 million iPods by the end of calendar year 2004.